Liz Truss set to become new UK Conservative prime minister

 Both Truss and Sunak were key players within Johnson’s Cabinet, though Sunak resigned in the last days of Johnson’s time in office.

-A Truss government may not sit well with many because it reminds voters too much of Johnson’s misdeeds, Fielding said.
+A Truss government may not sit well with many because it reminds voters too much of Johnson’s misdeeds, said Steven Fielding, a professor of political history at Nottingham University.

 Truss and Sunak were the final two candidates whittled down from an initial field of 11 leadership hopefuls.